pduquenoy/8008-super/NOTES.md

 executed a T1 rather than T1i, and leave itself halted.

 My suspicion is maybe this has to do with the noncompliant clock design in the Bayles and Loos projects, which I inherited into my project.

+Tried switching from D8008 to D8008-1 and experienced no difference.

+The problem does not seem to exist when resetting the CPU.
+In this case we force the address registers to 0 where we execute an RST instruction.
+That seems to work reliably 100% of the time.